parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 * Key : the link address of machine (in sample is the second parameter).
 * Value : Dictionary.
-* Key : CommunicationTag in AddressUnit.
+* Key : CommunicationTag/Address(string) in AddressUnit.
 * Value : ReturnUnit.
 * PlcValue : The return data, all in double type.
 * UnitExtend : UnitExtend in AddressUnit.
 You should cast this class to your own class extends by UnitExtend.